Quick Answer

 - UK users average 49 hours per month, they're watching a lot of content

-- Trade content performs remarkably well on the algorithm
+- Trade content performs extremely well on the algorithm

 - Lowest ad CPM of the three major platforms